Claudia Koonz: The Nazi Conscience

-Conventional scholarship defines Nazism by its anti-Semitism, anti-modernism, and anti-liberalism, as expressed in publications like Der Stürmer, but The Nazi Conscience examines the “positive” values of community and ethnic purity that attracted ordinary Germans, including millions who had never voted Nazi before Adolf Hitler's takeover.
+Conventional scholarship defines Nazism by its antisemitism, anti-modernism, and anti-liberalism, as expressed in publications like Der Stürmer, but The Nazi Conscience examines the "positive" values of community and ethnic purity that attracted ordinary Germans, including millions who had never voted Nazi before Adolf Hitler's takeover.

-A reviewer wrote that Koonz’s book challenges us to “suspend temporarily our understanding of Nazism and to try to understand the movement as the Nazis themselves understood it.
-In doing so, we can better understand how murderous racist doctrines infiltrated the moral and psychological fabric of the German people so easily.”
+A reviewer wrote that Koonz's book challenges us to "suspend temporarily our understanding of Nazism and to try to understand the movement as the Nazis themselves understood it.
+In doing so, we can better understand how murderous racist doctrines infiltrated the moral and psychological fabric of the German people so easily."

-A reviewer for The Review of Politics called The Nazi Conscience a “meticulously researched and engrossingly written book”.
-Another reviewer called it a "tour de force" that documents the formation of a consensus that evolved during the “normal” years of the Third Reich, 1933-1941.
-This was a time when National Socialist racial policy congealed, or according to Koonz, “metastasized” in three contexts: Hitler’s public persona, academic think tanks, and bureaucratic networks.
+A reviewer for The Review of Politics called The Nazi Conscience a "meticulously researched and engrossingly written book".
+Another reviewer called it a "tour de force" that documents the formation of a consensus that evolved during the "normal" years of the Third Reich, 1933–1941.
+This was a time when National Socialist racial policy congealed, or according to Koonz, "metastasized" in three contexts: Hitler's public persona, academic think tanks, and bureaucratic networks.

-During these years, the rabidly anti-Semitic Nazi base was held in check by Hitler himself and the proponents of a “rational” assault against Jews.
-Although ordinary Germans deplored violence, anti-Semitic measures that appeared “legal” were scarcely noticed.
+During these years, the rabidly antisemitic Nazi base was held in check by Hitler himself and the proponents of a "rational" assault against Jews.
+Although ordinary Germans deplored violence, antisemitic measures that appeared "legal" were scarcely noticed.
 After all, fewer than one percent of all Germans were Jewish, and by 1939 half of them had emigrated.
-Besides, Hitler’s government ended unemployment, scored diplomatic victories, and revived national pride.
-Most citizens “accepted a new Nazi-specific morality that was steeped in the language of ethnic superiority, love of fatherland, and community values," according to another review of The Nazi Conscience.
+Besides, Hitler's government ended unemployment, scored diplomatic victories, and revived national pride.
+Most citizens "accepted a new Nazi-specific morality that was steeped in the language of ethnic superiority, love of fatherland, and community values," according to another review of The Nazi Conscience.